 Welcome to the Consortium for Monitoring, Technology, and Verification (MTV)

-The Consortium for Monitoring Technology, and Verification (MTV) is a consortium of 14 universities and 13 national laboratories led by the University of Michigan.
-The MTV’s mission is to develop new technologies that detect and deter nuclear proliferation activities and to train the next generation of nuclear professionals.
+The Consortium for Monitoring, Technology, and Verification (MTV) is a consortium of 14 universities and 13 national laboratories led by the University of Michigan.
+MTV’s mission is to develop new technologies that detect and deter nuclear proliferation activities and to train the next generation of nuclear professionals.

 Preventing the spread of nuclear weapons is one of the central challenges facing our society today.
 The development of a nuclear weapons program by a state actor, or the acquisition of a nuclear device by a rogue organization, has the potential for creating domestic unrest, political instability, and economic disruption on the national and global scale.
 Therefore, efforts are urgently needed to ensure the timely detection and understanding of the signatures of nuclear proliferation, including detection and characterization of fissile material at all stages of the nuclear fuel cycle.